cheshire-cat-ai/docs/mkdocs/faq.md

 #### The Cat seems not to be working from inside a Virtual Machine

-In VirtualBox you can select Settings->Network, then choose NAT in the "Attached to" drop down menu.
+In VirtualBox, you can select Settings->Network, then choose NAT in the "Attached to" drop down menu.
 Select "Advanced" to configure the port forwarding rules.
 Assuming the guest IP of your VM is 10.0.2.15 (the default) and the ports configured in the .env files are the defaults, you have to set at least the following rule:

 | Rule name | Protocol | Host IP     | Host Port | Guest IP   | Guest Port |
 |-----------|----------|-------------|-----------|------------|------------|
 | Rule 1    | TCP      | 127.0.0.1   | 1865      | 10.0.2.15  | 1865       |

 If you want to work on the documentation of the Cat, you also have to add one rule for port 8000 which is used by `mkdocs`, and to configure `mkdocs` itself to respond to all requests (not only localhost as per the default).

 ## Customization